 Scholarly Commons Citation

 Cashin, Sheryll, "Shall We Overcome?
 Transcending Race, Class, and Ideology Through Interest Convergence" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1693.
+1693.